rubchume/rubchume/README.md

 With this matrix, we can then represent visually how *hot* or *cold* is a relationship, or if it is very asymmetric.

 It is important to highlight that the computations take in account how often a person talks in general.

-If there Charles just spends his days talking in the group, of course most of the messages of Alice or John will be followed by a message of Charles, but that does not mean that Charles has a preference for Alice or John.
+If   Charles just spends his days talking in the group, of course most of the messages of Alice or John will be followed by a message of Charles, but that does not mean that Charles has a preference for Alice or John.
 The computations take in account that bias and compensate for that.